Naty-fedorova/strategic_housing_investments/README.md

 How do households decide when to build a fixed, higher-investment dwelling?
 We construct a stochastic dynamic programming model that explores the trade-offs between building, moving, and saving that households must balance over time.
 We then test this model with data from the ger districts of Ulaanbaatar, Mongolia

-This repository contains all the code necessary for the manuscript "Strategic housing investments and the evolution of urban settlements: Optimality modeling and empirical application in central Asia" by Natalia Fedorova, Anne Kandler & Richard McElreath
+This repository contains all the code necessary for the manuscript "Strategic housing investments and the evolution of urban settlements: Optimality modeling and empirical application in Ulaanbaatar, Mongolia" by Natalia Fedorova, Anne Kandler & Richard McElreath